 Furthermore, the values on HEATMAP, can be evaluated in Inclusive and Exclusive manner.
 Therefore, user can easily collapse the tree on call path and click on the desired path to get the exclusive value of it.

-Additionally, the exact calculated values can be seen by clicking left button of mouse on the desired position on the graph, a tooltip would display a value corresponding to the iteration path and name of the PNG file.
+Additionally, the exact calculated values can be seen by clicking left button of mouse on the desired position on the graph, a tooltip would display a value corresponding to the iteration.